-- On December 17, 2018, the CHED, Unified Student Financial Assistance System for Tertiary Education Board ("UniFAST") and STI ESG signed a memorandum of agreement to avail of the TES and Student Loan Program ("SLP") for STI ESG's students under the Universal Access to Quality Tertiary Education Act ("UAQTEA") and its Implementing Rules and Regulations ("IRR").
-Republic Act ("RA") No. 10931 or the UAQTEA and its IRR provide among others, that to support the cost of tertiary education or any part or portion thereof, TES and SLP are established for all Filipino students who shall enroll in undergraduate and post-secondary programs of private Higher Education Institutions ("HEIs").
+- k.
+On December 17, 2018, the CHED, UniFAST and STI ESG signed a memorandum of agreement to avail of the TES and SLP for STI ESG's students under the UAQTEA and its IRR.
+On the same date, STI WNU and iACADEMY executed separate memorandums of agreement with CHED and UniFAST with terms and conditions similar to that of STI ESG's MOA.
+RA No. 10931 or the UAQTEA and its IRR provide among others, that to support the cost of tertiary education or any part or portion thereof, TES and SLP are established for all Filipino students who shall enroll in undergraduate and post-secondary programs of private HEIs.
 Accordingly, the TES and the SLP shall be administered by the UniFAST Board.
-The annual TES for students, subject to guidelines and implementing rules and regulations on the release of TES, enrolled in SUCs or CHED recognized LUCs is ₱40.0 thousand.
-Students enrolled in select private HEIs and are qualified to receive the TES, are entitled to ₱60.0 thousand.
-The TES sharing agreement states that ₱40.0 thousand goes to the TES student grantee and ₱20.0 thousand to the private HEI.
-The subsidy is for tuition and other related school fees and should cover the living allowance, books, supplies, transportation, and miscellaneous expense.
-Additional benefits are likewise given to persons with disabilities ("PWDs") and graduates of programs with licensure exams amounting to ₱30.0 thousand per annum and ₱10.0 thousand, respectively.
-Under the TES Program, CHED pays directly the schools where these students enrolled. - 1.
-On July 22, 2020, LandBank approved a ₱250.0 million Term Loan/Rediscounting Line Facility under its ACADEME Lending Program in favor of STI ESG to finance the 'study now, pay later' program of the government for students amid the financial difficulties families are facing due to the COVID-19 pandemic.
+The annual TES for students, subject to guidelines and implementing rules and regulations of the UNIFAST, enrolled in SUCs or CHED recognized LUCs is ₱40,000.
+Students enrolled in select private HEIs who are qualified to receive the TES are entitled to \$60,000 as subsidy for tuition and other related school fees.
+The TES sharing agreement states that ₱40,000 goes to the TES student grantee and ₱20,000 to the private HEI.
+This grant should cover the living allowance, books, supplies, transportation and miscellaneous expense.
+Additional benefits are likewise given to PWDs and graduates of programs with licensure exams amounting to ₱30,000 per annum and ₱10,000, respectively.
+Under the TES Program, CHED pays directly the schools where these students enrolled. - I. On July 22, 2020, LandBank approved a ₱250.0 million Term Loan/Rediscounting Line Facility under its ACADEME Lending Program in favor of STI ESG to finance the 'study now, pay later' program of the government for students amid the financial difficulties families are facing due to the COVID-19 pandemic.
 The LandBank ACADEME Program is a refinancing/rediscounting facility for Promissory Notes issued by the parents or benefactors of students to enable said students to enroll, continue and complete their studies.
 The loans covered by these promissory notes to be issued by the parents/benefactors/students are interest-free.
-The school can borrow up to 70% of the amount stated in the Promissory Note issued by the parents/benefactors of the students.
-This loan from LandBank is subject to 3.00% interest per annum.
+The school can borrow up to 70% of the amount stated in the Promissory Note issued by the parents/benefactors of 3.00% interest per annum.
 Interest and principal are payable annually in arrears.
 The term of the borrowing is coterminous with the promissory note to be issued by the parent/benefactor/student, which in no case shall exceed three (3) years.
 This ₱250.0 million Term Loan/Rediscounting Line Facility approved for STI ESG is secured by a Comprehensive Surety issued by the Parent Company.